SanGoku95/capibarismo/README.md

 ## English

-Presidential Punch Peru provides an interactive platform for comparing political candidates using modern visualization tools and detailed analysis.
+Capibarismo provides an interactive platform for comparing political candidates using modern visualization tools and detailed analysis.
 Built with React and TypeScript, it features a unique retro gaming aesthetic while delivering serious political insights.

 > 🇵🇪 **Open Source Community Project**: This project is developed by volunteers committed to promoting democratic transparency in Peru through technology.
 All contributions are welcome!
 > 🗳️ **Facts Protocol**: This project follows a secure fact protocol to verify truthfulness.
 Every fact can be traced back to their original source with time stamps.